 - The page’s rendering process is blocked due to CSS files or non-asynchronous scripts in the

-- The element is hidden by some code (for example, in A/B Testing scenarios).
+- The element is hidden by CSS or code – for example, in A/B Testing scenarios or entrance animations that start at

 A. Reduce or inline Render-Blocking Stylesheets